sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/upper.md

 <p>&nbsp;</p>

-This transform takes the input "Everyone" and produces the output "EVERYONE."
+This transform takes the input "Everyone" and produces the output "EVERYONE".

 ```bash
 Input: "Everyone"